KnBrckr/dotfiles/README.md

 committed to a public repository.
 If `~/.shell_profile.local` exists, it will be sourced for inclusion in `bash_profile` or `zshprofile`.

+`~/.gitconfig` is updated as a part of dotfiles execution to set author details based on settings for `VCS_AUTHOR_NAME` an `VCS_AUTHOR_EMAIL`.
+It includes `$DOTFILES/git/gitconfig` so changes made to dotfiles gitconfig are automatically picked up with no updating required.

 Here is an example `~/.shell_profile.local`:

 ```bash